Louis-René Levassor de Latouche Tréville: Service on Hermione and the American War of Independence

 On 28 May 1779, Hermione spotted a British privateer, which she lured into a trap by feigning fleeing in the night.
 In order to induce a tiring chase, Latouche let his ship's beacon be glimpsed intermittently, before doubling back to attack his opponent in the morning.
 The privateer was the 18-gun Diffidence, of Falmouth.
-The next day, another 18-gun privateer attacked and Latouche captured her too, using the same ruse.
+The next day, another 18-gun British privateer attacked and Latouche captured her too, using the same ruse.
 Latouche then returned to Rochefort with his two prizes and numerous prisoners.

-From 21 March to 28 April 1780, Latouche carried General Lafayette as a passenger on a transatlantic voyage from France to Boston.
+From 21 March to 28 April 1780, Latouche carried General Gilbert du Motier, Marquis de Lafayette as a passenger on a transatlantic voyage from France to Boston.
 Then, joining the fleet under Rear-Admiral Destouches, and under orders from Barras and Ternay, he directed the building of several artillery batteries for the defence of Rhode Island.

 After he had completed the batteries, Latouche was allowed to cruise off Long Island and intercept shipping to New York City.
-He quickly captured two prizes, before spotting four sails on 7 June 1780: these were the frigate Iris and three lesser warships.
-In the ensuing Action of 7 June 1780, Latouche was himself shot in the arm by a musket ball, and Hermione suffered ten deaths and 37 wounded.
+He quickly captured two prizes, before spotting four sails on 7 June 1780: these were the frigate HMS Iris and three smaller warships.
+In the ensuing action of 7 June 1780, Latouche was himself shot in the arm by a musket ball, and Hermione suffered ten deaths and 37 wounded.
 His opponent, Captain James Hawker, later accused him of fleeing the scene, to which Latouche replied "In my poor state, I could not pursue you.
 Why then did you not continue the fight?"

 On 16 March, Latouche-Tréville participated in the Battle of Cape Henry, which took place at the mouth of Chesapeake Bay.
 This action has led to a commonly repeated, but erroneous, report that Latouche-Tréville engaged in a "battle against the Chesapeake (March 1781)".
 On 13 April 1781, Latouche's father, Louis-Charles Le Vassor de La Touche, died in Paris.
-Latouche inherited his title, and thereafter was styled "Comte de Latouche".
+Latouche inherited his peerage, and thereafter was styled "Comte de Latouche".

 He then continued cruising off the coast of North America as part of a squadron under the command of Admiral Lapérouse, whose flagship was Astrée.

-On 21 July, the two frigates encountered a British convoy off the coast of New Scotland.
+On 21 July, the two frigates encountered a British convoy off the coast of Nova Scotia.
 In the resulting naval battle of Louisbourg, Astrée and Hermione forced HMS Charlestown to strike her colours, but failed to board her, allowing her to flee during the night.
 They did however capture the 14-gun escort, Jack, and three merchantmen, which they brought to Boston.